Victoria Cross for Australia: Ben Roberts-Smith

 Corporal Ben Roberts-Smith MG of the Special Air Service Regiment was awarded the second Victoria Cross for Australia on 23 January 2011.
 Corporal Roberts-Smith was awarded the medal for single-handedly charging and destroying two Taliban machine gun positions during the Shah Wali Kot Offensive in Afghanistan on 11 June 2010.
 This act has been described as similar to that of Edward Kenna VC.
 Corporal Roberts-Smith had previously been awarded a Medal for Gallantry in 2006, and upon receiving the VC became the most highly decorated serving member of the Australian Defence Force.

 In 2020, it was reported that Roberts-Smith had offered his Victoria Cross as collateral for a loan from Australian businessman Kerry Stokes to help fund Roberts-Smith's then-ongoing defamation case.
 In that case in 2023, Roberts-Smith was found to have committed war crimes in Afghanistan in a court judgment (upheld on appeal), according to the civil standard of proof.

+On 7 April, 2026, Ben Roberts-Smith was arrested by the Australian Federal Police, and charged with five counts of war crime murder, in relation to his service in Afghanistan.
+He was granted bail 10 days later on 17 April.
+The Australian War Memorial updated his display in the Hall of Honour to include his arrest and the charges.
+However, his uniform and Victoria Cross remain in the display.